d-a-henderson/GPL/README.md

 # GPL
-Code and data for the GPL model
+Code and data for reproducing the results in the paper "Modelling and analysis of rank ordered data with ties via a generalized Plackett-Luce model"